Understanding the `zip` Command in Linux

 unzip archive.zip -d /path/to/destination

-This command will extract the contents of archive.zip
+This command will extract the contents of archive.zip to the directory

-specified by /path/to/destination
+specified by /path/to/destination.

 Listing Contents Without Extracting